 The objective of this work is to broadly scan the state of this knowledge.
 Through a distributive justice lens (R. H. M. Pereira et al., 2017; R. H. M. Pereira & Karner, 2021), our work seeks to make two contributions.
-First, it outlines a conceptual and flexible framework for engaging and analysis of transportation fairness questions, based on the questions “Why?”, “Where?”, “When?”, “Who?”, “What?”, and “How?”
+First, it outlines a conceptual and flexible framework for engaging and analysing transportation fairness questions, based on the questions “Why?”, “Where?”, “When?”, “Who?”, “What?”, and “How?”
 (5WH).
 Second, it applies the framework to collate the existing knowledge about fairness standards.
 To achieve this, we scan the state of academic knowledge in defining standards of fairness in transportation.
 In contrast to previous reviews on measuring inequality in transportation systems, this work is concerned with the implicit or explicit standards used to judge whether inequalities are fundamentally “fair” or unacceptable.

 Background

-Defintions
+Definitions

 Fairness, equity and justice are closely related and often colloquially used interchangeably.
-In this section, we clarify these concepts definitions to facilitate their precise use throughout the manuscript.
+In this section, we clarify these concepts’ definitions to facilitate their precise use throughout the manuscript.

 Fairness is a subjective and moral assessment of a treatment, outcome, or both, in relation to a given state of affairs.
-Within the transportation domain, the fairness of the distribution of transportation “goods” and “burdens” (e.g., access to opportunities, transportation-related externalities) for individual, groups and society is often at issue (R. H. M. Pereira & Karner, 2021).
-As examples: congestion pricing schemes could be unfair if they disproportionately disadvantage lower income groups (Eliasson, 2016), systems designed to service “mandatory” destinations like employment or commercial retail that are not as relevant to all populations like those intangled in caring-work (Hail & McQuaid, 2021; Ravensbergen et al., 2023), or even the application of justice such as Title VI of the U.S. Civil Rights Act of 1964 for the purpose of accessibility planning as discussed in Martens & Golub (2021).
+Within the transportation domain, the fairness of the distribution of transportation “goods” and “burdens” (e.g., access to opportunities, transportation-related externalities) for individuals, groups and society is often at issue (R. H. M. Pereira & Karner, 2021).
+For example, congestion pricing schemes could be unfair if they disproportionately disadvantage lower income groups (Eliasson, 2016), systems designed to service “mandatory” destinations like employment or commercial retail that are not as relevant to all populations like those entangled in caring work (Hail & McQuaid, 2021; Ravensbergen et al., 2023), or even the application of justice such as Title VI of the U.S. Civil Rights Act of 1964 for the purpose of accessibility planning as discussed in Martens & Golub (2021).
 Individuals may feel certain situations are unfair, processes can be seen as unfair, or even outcomes of these processes and situations can be unfair.

 There are a multitude of aspects to fairness in transportation (Hail & McQuaid, 2021), namely because the distribution of transportation “goods” and “burdens” are often ambiguous.
 Individuals’ ability to access and benefit from transportation-related outcomes varies continuously, often in ways that are unrecognized (implicitly or explicitly) or inadequately considered by transportation planners and other influential actors in the system.
 To put it briefly, when it comes to the distribution of “goods,” fairness can be understood as a moral appraisal concerning the amount and strength of moral claims to those goods (Wintein, 2024).
-Hence, in this manuscript, we define fairness as the moral evaluation of the rightness or wrongness of a given state of affairs (e.g., the impartiality and consistency of treatment or associated outcomes); fairness serves as a yardstick for justice.
+Hence, in this manuscript, we define fairness as the moral evaluation of the rightness or wrongness of a given state of affairs (e.g., the impartiality and consistency of treatment or associated outcomes).
+In other words,fairness serves as a yardstick for justice.

 Relatedly, justice can be viewed as the formalized goal of fairness, an analytically reasoned fair state of affairs.
 Justice is attained when people “give and receive whatever they are due” (Jaggar, 2009, pp. 1–2), and it ceases to exist when there are persons or groups that are denied “access to the opportunities they need to lead a meaningful and dignified life” (Karner et al., 2020, p.
 440).
-Different scopes and approaches to justice have been develop, as formalizing fairness depends on the desirability of different states of affairs, which depend on populations, places, times, and different scopes.
+Different scopes and approaches to justice have been developed, as formalizing fairness depends on the desirability of different states of affairs, which depend on populations, places, times, and different scopes.
 For instance, several forms of justice can be distinguished (Jaggar, 2009; Karner et al., 2020; R. H. M. Pereira et al., 2017):

 Retributive justice is concerned with the proportional retribution of wrongdoers relative to legitimate punishers and the innocent (Walen, 2023).